Your Account:

 When projects are funded, budgets are overseen by PIs/PDs and expenses are approved by the Office of Sponsored Projects.
 The Office of Sponsored Projects provides the level of review pertaining to terms of conditions of the award as stated in the notice of award (NOA) as well as Uniform Guidance.
 University and CSUSM Corporation policies and procedures pertaining to travel, contracting, purchasing, and other activities must be followed.

 The following principles are intended to describe the calculations of direct and indirect costs in CSUSM proposal submissions.
 The budget is not a fixed document.
-University policies and procedures will be followed throughout the award period, which means cost estimates and cost categorization in a proposal may change during the award stage according to calculations and policies/procedures during the award stage.
+University policies and procedure will be followed throughout the award period, which means cost estimates and cost categorization in a proposal may change during the award stage according to calculations and policies/procedures during the award stage.
 While there may be some deviations from these procedures, such exceptions may require additional approvals.

 Uniform Guidance